Disaster risk reduction

-Recent decades have seen a significant increase in the number of natural catastrophes with devastating consequences.
+Recent decades have seen a significant increase in the number of catastrophes with devastating consequences.
 Disaster prevention is more vital than ever, and local projects show particular promise.
 The RISK Award, launched in 2012, will award up to €100,000 every two years to fund groundbreaking projects.
-It is jointly organised by Munich Re Foundation, the United Nations Office for Disaster Risk Reduction (UNDRR), and GRF Davos.
+It is jointly organised by Munich Re Foundation and the United Nations Office for Disaster Risk Reduction (UNDRR).

 About the Award

 The risks posed by population development, environmental and climate change are increasing.
 Complex technical systems and infrastructure are additional risk factors.
 The Award partners recognise the need to address this development.
 The RISK Award has been set up to help improve risk reduction and disaster management by providing financial support to projects dedicated to this topic.

 We want to support innovative ideas, develop them further and help to scale them.
 Visibility, impact and enthusiasm should be embodied by the projects.
 Climate change, disaster risk reduction and sustainable development must go hand in hand to secure the future.
 For this reason, our projects are in line with the 2015 Paris Agreement, the UN Sustainable Development Goals (SDGs), and the Sendai Framework for Action.